madnesscc/adguard-whitelist-cloudgaming/README.md

 ## 💡 Extra Tips for Best Performance
 - **Disable "Block WebRTC":** If you are using AdGuard's Stealth Mode or Tracking Protection in your browser, make sure the option to block WebRTC is **disabled**.
 Cloud gaming heavily relies on WebRTC.
 - **Use a fast DNS:** For the best gaming experience, consider using a fast upstream DNS server like Cloudflare (`1.1.1.1`) or Google (`8.8.8.8`).
+---
+**Disclaimer:** This project is not affiliated with Amazon, NVIDIA, Microsoft, Google, or any other cloud gaming provider.
+All product names, logos, and brands are property of their respective owners.
+This list is maintained by **madnesscc** for community use under the MIT License.